-20 apartments for rent in Lakeview, Chicago, IL
+20 apartments for rent near Lakeview, Chicago, IL

 For those looking for options that appeal to a broad range of lifestyles, the Lakeview community may be a match.
 Four miles north of Chicago’s Loop, Lakeview offers a vast landscape of cuisines and cultures, sizzling nightlife and plentiful shops.
 Lakeview is also home to the Chicago Cubs’ Wrigley Field.
 Its many bars and restaurants are always full, especially so during baseball season.